rveltz/SynapseElife.jl/docs/src/index.md

-# Synapse.jl
+# SynapseElife.jl

 This is the main repository for the Synapse simulation package written in Julia language.
 The associated publication is here on [BiorXiv](https://www.biorxiv.org/content/10.1101/2021.03.30.437703v1).

 ## Installation

-To run the package `Synapse`, we need some bleeding edge versions of other packages.
+To run the package `SynapseElife`, we need some bleeding edge versions of other packages.

 ### Installation from website